 In Guyana, pinwheels are typically made with ground beef or shredded chicken breasts.
 Honestly you can stuff them with anything.

-- Chicken: I’v done ground chicken and shredded chicken breasts.
-I prefer the ground chicken.
-It’s less work.
+- Chicken: I’ve done ground chicken and shredded chicken breasts.
+I prefer ground chicken because it’s less work.

-- Vegetables: Green peas, carrots, broccoli and mushrooms sautéed together with onions, garlic and all the other ingredients works really well.
+- Vegetables: Green peas, carrots, broccoli, and mushrooms sautéed together with onions, garlic and all the other ingredients work really well.

-- Breakfast Sausage: I used breakfast sausage instead of the ground beef for an easy grab and go breakfast.
+- Breakfast Sausage: I have used breakfast sausage instead of ground beef for an easy grab-and-go breakfast.
 They were a hit!

 Gluten Free Pinwheel